 But still, there will be a great deal of tension built up during each flex of the muscle, and during the session as a whole.
 This will also lead to an increase in metabolic stress.

-Your flexing session can last up to an hour (or more) if you’re really practicing hard.
-These contractions will lead to a build up of lactate, and a reduction in oxygen, so you should definitely feel the metabolic stress as the session progresses.
+Your flexing session can last up to an hour (or more) if you’re really practising hard.
+These contractions will lead to a build-up of lactate, and a reduction in oxygen, so you should definitely feel the metabolic stress as the session progresses.